 But Jesus changed this.
 He brought what was separate together and God, the Father, ripped the temple veil they separated us from Him when Jesus died (Matthew 27:50-51).
 Jesus opened up access to God for all who put their faith in him (Hebrews 10:20).
 So we can now boldly approach God with confidence, not as slaves, but as children (Galatians 4:7).

 So now, God our Father is near.
-I think it’s important to have the understanding that word for heaven here isn’t referring to a way off place up in the sky, but the kingdom of heaven that Jesus so often talked about as being “near.”
+I think it’s important to have the understanding that the word for heaven here isn’t referring to a far-off place up in the sky, but the kingdom of heaven that Jesus so often talked about as being “near.”
 We are praying to a Father in an invisible realm very near to us.